interest-protocol/suitears/design-rules.md

 - **Do not emit events.
 Sui emits native events on object mutations.**

 - **Shared objects must be created via a new function and be shared in a separate function.
-The share function must be named share_object_name.**
+The share function must be named share.**

   ```Move
   module suitears::profile {